gr0uch/simulacra/README.md

 document.appendChild(σ(data, bindings))
 ```

-The DOM will update if any of the bound data keys are assigned.
+The DOM will update *if and only if* any of the bound data keys are assigned.
 All mount functions are "offline" operations, they mutate elements which exist only in memory.
 By default, the key value will be assigned to the element's `textContent` property, additional functions for mounting and unmounting may be used for arbitrary element manipulation.

 ## How it Works